zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Who is affected?

 This affects any code that relies on `Liferay.Poller`; this is usually done via a call to `Liferay.Poller.init()` in a JSP.

 #### How should I update my code?

 There's no direct replacement for the `Liferay.Poller` utility.
-If you need to initialize `Liferay.Poller`, do the following:
+If you must initialize `Liferay.Poller`, update your JSP to use the code below:

 ```
 <%@ page import="com.liferay.petra.encryptor.Encryptor" %>